ZPRINT:pc lineref1:lineref2 ZP:pc lineref1:lineref2

-|lineref1||Optional — The line to be displayed, or the first line in a range of lines to be displayed.
+|lineref1||Optional — The line to be displayed, or the first line in a range of lines to be displayed, specified as a literal.
 Can be a label name, a numeric offset (+n) or a label name and a numeric offset.
 If omitted, the entire current routine is displayed.|

-|:lineref2||Optional — The last line in a range of lines to be displayed.
+|:lineref2||Optional — The last line in a range of lines to be displayed, specified as a literal.
 To define a range, lineref1 must be specified.|

 The ZPRINT and PRINT commands are functionally identical.

 /* This comment includes a blank line */

 ZPRINT without arguments displays all the lines of code in the currently loaded routine.

 You can use the $TEXT function to return a single line of INT code.